Josip Zovko: Early career

-Zovko's first television appearance was in 1997 when he appeared in the theater play "Mali libar Marka Uvodića Splićanina".
-He later played the character “Mate” in the movie "Da mi je biti morski pas" (If I could be a shark) in 1999.
+Zovko's first television appearance was in 1997 in the theater play Mali libar Marka Uvodića Splićanina.
+He later played the character “Mate” in the movie Da mi je biti morski pas (If I could be a shark) in 1999.
 Zovko won several awards at the 46th Pula Film Festival.

-Starting in 2001, Zovko had one of the main roles in the movie "Ante se vraća kući" (Ante is Returning home).
+In 2001, Zovko played a main role in the movie Ante se vraća kući (Ante is Returning home).
 He played the character “Kole”, a student from Dalmatia.
-In the movie "Holding" he played a smaller role as a little brother.
-In the same year he played a waiter on a cruise ship in the movie "Posljedna Volja" (The Last Will), with fellow Croatian actor Goran Višnjić.
+In the movie Holding, he played a smaller role as a little brother.
+In the same year, he played a waiter on a cruise ship in the movie Posljedna Volja (The Last Will), with fellow Croatian actor Goran Višnjić.

 Zovko played the character “Jozo” in the Croatian TV series “Naši i vaši“ (Ours and Yours) (2000-2002) along with the actor Vedran Mlikota.
-In this series both actors played men from “Hercegovina” who came to Zagreb.
+In this series, both actors played men from “Hercegovina” who came to Zagreb.
 The story goes that both were under the impression that college would be easy since they knew the professor, but it turned out that they actually had to study hard to finish college.
-Josip Zovko also appeared in the movie “Sorry for Kung Fu“ as „Ćaćo“ in 2004.
-In the TV movie "Trešet" from the year 2006 Josip acted as a cop named "Prekrasni Um" (Beautiful Mind).
+Josip Zovko also appeared in the movie Sorry for Kung Fu as „Ćaćo“ in 2004.
+In the TV movie Trešet from the year 2006, Josip acted as a cop named "Prekrasni Um" (Beautiful Mind).
 Domestic people had the desire to corrupt him and lure him to their side because they saw a benefit for themselves.
-In the movie "Najvećoj pogrešci Alberta Einsteina (The Biggest Mistake of Albert Einstein), Josip acted as a stranger.
-In 2008, Josip Zovko opened the role in “Bitange i Princeze“.
-In 2009 he appeared as "Roko" in the movie “Vjerujem u anđele“ (I believe in Angels), where Oliver Dragojević also participated.
-In 2011 Josip played a Yugoslav Partisan in the movie “Bella Biondina”.

-In the music video of the singer Miroslav Škoro (2003) “Tamo gdje je dom“ (There Where the House Is) Zovko played a knight who is fighting for his homeland.
+In the movie Najvećoj pogrešci Alberta Einsteina (The Biggest Mistake of Albert Einstein), Josip acted as a stranger.
+In 2008, Josip Zovko took on a role in Bitange i Princeze.
+In 2009, he appeared as "Roko" in the movie Vjerujem u anđele (I believe in Angels), where Oliver Dragojević also participated.
+In 2011, Josip played a Yugoslav Partisan in the movie Bella Biondina.
+In the music video of the singer Miroslav Škoro (2003) Tamo gdje je dom (There Where the House Is) Zovko played a knight who is fighting for his homeland.